Endless33/jumping-vpn-preview/README.md

 # 🧬 Jumping VPN — Architectural Preview

-Jumping VPN is a **session-centric VPN architecture** designed for environments where **transport volatility** is the default state of the network.
+Jumping VPN is a **session‑centric VPN architecture** built for environments where **transport volatility is the norm**, not an exception.

-Traditional VPN systems often assume transport stability.
-Jumping VPN assumes instability — and models it explicitly.

-This repository contains **architectural documentation**, **behavioral models**, **demo contract**, and **minimal proof-of-concept prototypes**.
+Traditional VPNs bind identity to a single transport.
+Jumping VPN binds identity to a **persistent session**, while transports remain **replaceable, volatile attachments**.

+This repository contains:

+- architectural documentation
+- behavioral models
+- demo contract (contract‑first)
+- mutation logs
+- minimal behavioral prototypes

 It is **not** a production release.